PedroFurigo/Funtec-Website/README.md

-# Site Funtec
+#Funtec Website
-That's a site that i made on a course in Funtec (Fundação de Formação Tecnológica de Ribeiro Preto)/ (Tecnology foundation of Ribeirão Preto).
+This is a website that I created during a course at Funtec (Fundação de Formação Tecnológica de Ribeirão Preto) / (Technology Foundation of Ribeirão Preto).

+It is a generic website designed for practicing bootstrap creation.